 I spray 7:1 diluted Glide liberally, soaking the panels you want to decontaminate.
 I usually start on the glass then work my way from top to bottom.

-Use this Pad, AutoScrub Fine Grade Sponge, or Opt-Clay bar on the surface of the paint to remove the stuff you don't want there.
+Use this Pad, AutoScrub Fine Grade Sponge, or Adam's clay bar on the surface of the paint to remove the stuff you don't want there.
 Glide is the lubricant we need to reduce marring and scratching during this step.

 It really doesn't matter if Glide dries on the paint because you are going to be polishing, but I like to rinse off after I've done a few panels.
 It will dry a bit streaky if you let it.